-Living in the Dorm - Bryan Hall
+Living in the Dorm - Landrum Hall

-You will live in an air-conditioned dorm named Bryan Hall with other Pre-College students and NIAHD's Residential Program Assistants (RPAs).
+You will live in an air-conditioned dorm named Landrum Hall with other Pre-College students and NIAHD's Residential Program Assistants (RPAs).
 The dorm has a kitchen (with a refrigerator and microwave) and laundry, as well as lounge and study areas and a soundproof music room.

 Students will live in double rooms or suite-style rooms, which are double rooms that share a bathroom.
 The dorm is convenient to the dining hall, classrooms, and NIAHD's office in Blair Hall.
-Bryan Courtyard is a great outdoor space to relax or play volleyball with friends.
+The nearby Sunken Garden is a great outdoor space to relax with friends.